Ph.D., UC Berkeley, 1980, Ph.D. advisor: Richard Karp

 Graduate Algorithms Course Lecture Videos:

-CS222A Lecture VideosThese are lecture videos for CS 222A taken in fall 2007.
+CS222A Lecture VideosThese are lecture videos for CS 222A taken between fall 2007 and spring 2015.
+Some of the lectures are supplementary, and were not given in the actual class.
 This is the required graduate course at UC Davis Computer Science on Design and Analysis of Efficient Computer Algorithms.

 Undergraduate Algorithms Course Lecture Videos: